From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Methodology

 \subsection{An Image-based Landmark Visibility Detection Method}

-Taking a landmark as an example, Figure \ref{fig:framework_landmark} illustrates the workflow for assessing and mapping the visibility of target objects from panoramic SVIs.
-Key steps include relative positioning, image zooming, and object detection.
+Taking the famous London landmark, The Shard, as an example, Figure \ref{fig:framework_landmark} illustrates the workflow for assessing and mapping its visibility from panoramic SVIs.
+Key steps include relative positioning and image zooming, object detection, and mapping and evaluation.
 Panoramic SVIs and metadata, including heading and coordinates, are retrieved from the Google Street View service.